Relativity free of coordinates: Coordinate transformations in the relativity theory

 \subsection{Boost operation in the laboratory frame}

 One can address the definition of a boost in the previous section so as to come to physically meaningful conclusions directly.
-An important example is a simple analytical description for the distortion that a Cartesian coordinate basis exhibits while simultaneously observed in the frame where it experiences a boost operation.
+An important example is a simple analytical description for the distortion that a Cartesian coordinate basis exhibits while simultaneously observed in the space where it experiences a boost operation.

-Fig.~\ref{moving vector} presents a plane parallel to a spatial vector \(\mathbf{q}_{\mathrm{A}}\) and the velocity \(\mathbf{v}^{(\mathrm{A})}_{\mathrm{B}}\) of the frame B, both the vectors being sets of simultaneous events in the frame A. The boost operation applied to the vector
+Fig.~\ref{moving vector} presents a plane parallel to a spatial vector \(\mathbf{q}_{\mathrm{A}}\) and the velocity \(\mathbf{v}^{(\mathrm{A})}_{\mathrm{B}}\) of the space B, both the vectors being sets of simultaneous events in the space A. The boost operation applied to the vector

 results in the vector

 which is spatial in the frame B and parallel to the above plane, too.
 Due to the definition of the boost and the length contraction effect, in the frame A the vector \(\mathbf{q}_{\mathrm{B}}\) is perceived (instantaneously observed) as the vector